-When fitted, wall units should be approximately 10 mm away from the wall so that air can circulate and damp patches are prevented.
 Dry air can also cause damage so the furniture should never be fitted directly beside heat sources.
 The wood surface may also change if subject to direct sunlight or strong artificial light.

 We therefore recommend that you do not place any heavy, sharp-edged, hot or damp objects on the high-quality surfaces.
 PVC rubber pieces should also not be placed directly on surfaces to prevent discolouration.

 Cleaning and care tips for veneer and lacquer

 A soft cloth, lukewarm water and a little mild washing-up liquid: Nothing more, nothing less.

 Occasionally wipe the surfaces in the direction of the grain without applying any pressure, and then dry with a soft cloth.
 And that's it.